jijihohococo/ichi-orm/README.md

 #### Database Pagination

-You can paginate your query result like that
+You can paginate your query results as shown below:

 ```php
 $paginatedBlogs = Blog::whereIn('id',[1,2,3,4,5])->paginate();
 ```
-You can customize the number of paginated data by
+You can customize the number of items per page:
 ```php
 $paginatedBlogs = Blog::whereIn('id',[1,2,3,4,5])->paginate(12);
 ```
-You can get paginated data like below.
-The data in "data" array key is object array.
+You can access the paginated data as shown below.
+The value of the "data" key is an object array.

 ```php
 foreach($paginatedBlogs['data'] as $blog){